approov/quickstart-react-native/README.md

 This command (specified in `package.json`) simply copies the `approov-initial.config` file to the relevant locations for Android and iOS (`react-native-approov/src/ShapesApp/android/app/src/main/assets/` for Android and `react-native-approov/src/ShapesApp/ios/ShapesApp/ `for iOS).

+Note that if you are integrating Approov into your own app then this command may not be available and you should add it.
+It needs to copy the `approov-initial.config` file into `react-native-approov/android/app/src/main/assets/` and `react-native-approov/ios/ShapesApp/`.

 Build and run the app on your preferred platform.

 Note that on iOS you must run the command `pod install` in the Shapes app `ios` directory first as React Native iOS is built using the [CocoaPods](https://cocoapods.org) dependency framework.